 Salma Jaffri is a YouTube influencer who focuses on video marketing.
-One look at her YouTube banner example and you can figure out that she’s all about that youtube and video marketing.
+One look at her YouTube channel art example and you can figure out that she’s all about that youtube and video marketing.

 After reading a bit through her 'About' section and binge-watching some of her videos, we found three key things about her: